vpatel00/hehehehaw/README.md

 Move using WASD.
-Try to kill Kanye.
+Try to kill Kanyes by clicking on them.